CodeBySK/No-Tool-ETL/readme.md

 Let's create a simple ETL or Data Pipeline without using any fancy tool

-Idea behind this is to explore MakeFile can see how it can be used.
+Idea behind this is to explore MakeFile and see how it can be used to automate some task without any fancy tool